ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Allows to store an analog value in the range $[-1, 1]$
 - Made by connecting 2 OR gates to each other, connecting the input to both of them, and taking the output from one of them
 - Each frame the input is active, the stored value increases by the value of the input
-  - With a close to 0 output value as input, the circuit can be used to generate an analog output value
+  - With a close to 0 input value, the circuit can be used to generate an analog output value
 - One of the OR gates can be replaced with an XOR to add a reset input.
 In this case, the normal input should go to the OR gate only and the reset input must be 2 different signals connected to the XOR gate
   - Be aware that this method adds a 1 frame jitter to the stored signal